 - Optional: 1 to 2 tablespoons onion (finely chopped)

 - 6 to 8 slices bread (or 3 to 4 sandwich rolls or buns, split)

 - Optional: sliced tomato

 If you wish to use fresh albacore turn, you can poach it to use instead of canned tuna.
-Put two to three 4-ounce albacore tuna steaks in a saute pan of simmering salted water.
+Put 2 to 3 (4-ounce) albacore tuna steaks in a sauté pan of simmering salted water.
 Cook until the tuna is cooked through, about 3 to 5 minutes.
 Drain well and flake the fish.
 Continue with the recipe.